DWTMFP/SteamGameOpener/README.md

 Creates a tkinter window, in which you choose the game you want to play and then opens it.

-The reason behind this project was to free Space on my Desktop while still having the img_icons next to  the game name.
+The reason behind this project was to free Space on my Desktop while still having the image icons next to  the game name.

 This will be a step by step Guide, to set up everything - hopefully.